niufir/MBLookProjectBugs/README.md

 ## License
 This project is open-source under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute, but please retain the copyright notice.

-## Contact
-For questions or support, open an issue or reach out via [mblook.net/contact](https://mblook.net/contact).

 ---

 [Made with ❤️ by niufir ]